Fixed-scope workflow fix

-One clear starting pointBuilt around your current systemsMeasured on whether it saves real time
+One clear handoff fixedBuilt around your current systemsMeasured on a business result

 Work depends on too much copy-paste